SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 You attempt to request the help of your deity, with a success chance of 1% per cleric level.

+### Level 17

+* Summon Blizzard

+As an action, you can summon 1 air and 1 ice elemental.
+Once you use this ability, you can't use it again until you finish a long rest.

 ### Level 20

-* Divine Intervention
+* Improved Divine Intervention

-You attempt to request the help of your deity, with a success chance of 1% per cleric level.
+You attempt to request the help of your deity, with a 100% chance of success.